bylexus/php-injector/README.md

 $res = storePersonInfo($_REQUEST);
 ```

-Now everyone cries "Booooh!
-Don't use request parameters as function parameters!".
-And right your are.
+**Now THAT is certainly a bad idea**!
+Don't use request parameters as function parameters directly!
+All kind of bad things can happen here (injections, remote code invocation ...).

 This is where the Injector comes into play: It allows you to: